dxx/react-gallery/README.md

 ## Description

-This is a gallery application written by react
+This is a gallery application written by react.<br>
+It uses create-react-app to build.

 ## Project Structure